 function.
 When you send a multipart/form-data

-request to /upload-avatar
+request to the /upload-avatar

 folder on the server.

-How express-fileupload
+How does express-fileupload

-middleware works?
+middleware work?

 property.
 For example, if you are uploading a file called my-profile.jpg